• Find My Drone

 HoverAir X1 Pro Max ($699)193gEnclosed cage16 minQuiet action/selfie clips

 The HoverAir X1 Pro Max's enclosed cage theoretically dampens noise well, but the cage also adds aerodynamic drag that forces the motors to work harder.
-The result is a drone that's quieter than an unguarded 249g drone but not as quiet as the Mini 3's raw weight advantage would suggest.
-At close range (under 5 meters), the HoverAir is noticeably louder than the Mini 3 or Mini 4 Pro because it flies closer to you during its autonomous modes.
+The result is a drone that's quieter than an unguarded 249g drone in the air but louder up close, partly because it flies nearer to you during its autonomous modes.
+The 151-gram Neo 2 is the lightest drone here, yet its small props spin fast enough that it is not silent.
+DJI specifically retuned its motors to drop the original Neo's whine.

 Our Verdict: Best Quiet Drones in 2026